 Pinwheel’s API is backed by a world-class team

 The reason Pinwheel was able to build an API with superior coverage and data quality is our people.
 We sourced our team from some of the best companies in the industry, such as Plaid, so building API products is ingrained in our company’s DNA.
 That’s why we’re improving our data quality around the clock and have ecosystem partnerships in every banking vertical to help our clients reduce costs and decrease time to launch.
-We also have a dedicated implementation manager to partner with customers throughout the implementation process.
+And our uptime is 99.999%, even at the highest monthly volumes.

 As the only payroll data connectivity company with a Chief Information Security Officer, our team has built a platform where security is a priority.
 We’ve implemented bank-level encryption protocols and have a SOC 2 Type II certification — the most extensive SOC credential.
 From security to regulatory compliance, we’ve developed a payroll API platform that checks all the boxes and is ready to propel financial services into the future.